What to eat, How to eat, and How to Balance Your Body to Make it Strong and Healthy – My thoughts and practice principles.

 I can not imaging a life without sweetness. that’s so me.

 3. Breakfast King ( oh no, I mean queen).
 Breakfast is always my most important meal, and I eat a lot.
 Drinks, carbs, proteins, fruits, cheese, veggies, eggs. whatever makes me feel energized and pleased for the whole day, I will add them to my breakfast. well, takes about 1 hour to prepare , sitting down, savoring all of these. then, I am really refreshed for the whole day.
 I just can never go out the door with only coffee and 2 slices of bread , I need to sit and I need to really eat my food, slowly.

 okay…I guess it’s already a very long statement about my food philosophy. as said above – i have absolutely no intention to marketing my own food believes. it’s just so much fun to write them out and realize what really makes your food profile.
-I welcome discussion, and different voices, (as the last sentence of the paper always say ). also, I hope my piece of opinion may help to re-think about the food you are savoring every day.
+I welcome discussion, and different voices, (as the last sentence of the paper always say :-P). also, I hope my piece of opinion may help to re-think about the food you are savoring every day.